hellobdo/bdo-cli/README.md

 - `bdo push` - Add, commit, and push changes
 - `bdo branch <branch-name>` - Create and push a new branch
 - `bdo checkout` - Reset to match remote main branch
+- `bdo mkenvrc` - Creates a envrc file in folder and runs direnv allow

 ## Uninstallation